osamaismail/FireSmokeDetection/README.md

 ## 5- FSdetectContours.py

-This code detects fire and smoke in a video stream using a pre-trained machine learning model.
+This code uses **OpenCV (cv2)** and a pre-trained Keras model to detect fire and smoke in a video.
+Here's a high-level overview of the code:

-The code first loads the pre-trained model using load_model from keras.models and defines the classes to be detected, which are "Fire" and "Smoke".
-The video stream is read using cv2.VideoCapture.
-The video frames are then processed in a loop.
-Each frame is first resized and converted to grayscale.
-The image is thresholded to convert it to binary, and the contours are found using cv2.findContours.
-For each contour, the area is computed, and small or large contours are filtered out.
-The bounding rectangle of the contour is extracted, and the region of interest (ROI) is cropped from the grayscale image.
-The ROI is then resized and normalized to match the input size and range of the model.
-A prediction is then made using the model, and the class with the highest probability is determined.
-If the class label is either "Fire" or "Smoke" and the probability is greater than 0.9, the bounding box and label are drawn on the frame.
-The processed frame is displayed, and the loop continues until the 'q' key is pressed, at which point the video stream is released and the display window is closed.

-Overall, this code demonstrates how a pre-trained machine learning model can be used for real-time fire and smoke detection in a video stream using computer vision techniques.
-The model can be modified and tuned to improve its accuracy and performance.
+1. Import necessary libraries: OpenCV (cv2), NumPy, Keras, and a custom function GPU_memory_growth.
+2. Call GPU_memory_growth() function to allow the GPU memory to grow as needed.
+3. Load the pre-trained Keras model from the file 'Model.h5'.
+4. Define the classes (Fire and Smoke) that the model will detect.
+5. Create a VideoCapture object to read a video file 'Video.mp4' or a camera stream.
+6. Set filtering parameters for contours to be considered as possible fire or smoke regions.
+7. Iterate through the video frames:
+- Read a frame from the video and resize it.
+- If the video is over, break the loop.
+- Convert the frame to grayscale and threshold it to create a binary image.
+- Find contours in the binary image.
+- For each contour, apply filters (area, aspect ratio, distance from the edge, and solidity) to determine if it's a candidate for fire or smoke.
+- For each candidate contour, extract the Region of Interest (ROI) from the grayscale image, resize and normalize it, and then feed it to the model for prediction.
+- If the model's prediction probability is above 0.5, draw a bounding box and label around the detected fire or smoke region.
+- Display the frame with the detections.
+- If the 'q' key is pressed, break the loop.
+8. Release the resources and close the video display window.

+The script reads a video file (or camera stream) and processes it frame by frame.
+It uses contour properties and a pre-trained Keras model to detect fire and smoke in each frame, and then it displays the detections in real-time.
+The script stops processing the video when it reaches the end or when the user presses the 'q' key.

+### cv2.findContours

+Using the cv2.findContours function from the OpenCV library to find contours in a binary image.
+The function returns a list of contours found in the image, and this line is assigning that list to the variable contours.

+Let's break down the arguments passed to the cv2.findContours function:

+1. **thresh**: This is the input binary image where contours will be detected.
+It has been created in the previous lines of the code by applying a threshold to the grayscale version of the frame.

+2. **cv2.RETR_EXTERNAL**: This is the contour retrieval mode.
+In this case, it's set to RETR_EXTERNAL, which means that the function will only retrieve the outermost (or external) contours in the hierarchy.
+It effectively ignores nested contours, i.e., contours that are completely enclosed by other contours.

+3. **cv2.CHAIN_APPROX_NONE**: This is the contour approximation method.
+In this case, it's set to CHAIN_APPROX_NONE, which means that the function will store all the contour points.
+In other words, no contour points will be compressed or approximated; all the points along the contour will be retained.

+The function also returns a second output, which is the hierarchy information of the contours.
+However, this output is not needed in this specific code, so it's assigned to the dummy variable _ to discard it.

+In summary, this line of code finds the external contours in a binary image (thresh) and stores all the points along those contours in the variable contours.